It’s time to be a tourist at home AGAIN!

 Historic Cold Spring Village is an open air living history museum for kids and adults to explore the roots of South Jersey from the industries that supported the area and its families to how they lived, worked, and went to school.
 As you walk from building to building and one colonial shop to another over the 30-acre property you truly will feel like you’re back in time.
 Learn how pottery was made.
 Watch a basket be weaved.
 Ask the blacksmith a question.
 Pet the horse.
 Pump a glass of water.
 Maybe even take home some Cold Spring money from the printshop or a souvenir from the country store.

 Cold Spring Village is open during the spring-summer season with family-friendly events going on nearly every weekend.
 You can buy your tickets to Cold Spring Village online or at the door.
+They are NOT open for the 2020 summer season, YET.

 Special Note: Historic Cold Spring Village is open during the summer from midJune to Labor Day weekend.
 They are open for their special weekend events and school field trips at other times of the year.